 What is data protection?

-Data protection concerns information relating to living individuals.
-This might include names, addresses, dates of birth, photos, fees paid, NI number, religious beliefs, nationality and so on.
-Included is any data which is in, or is likely to come into, the possession of the data controller, i.e. Queen Mary and its employees, relating to individuals.
+Data protection concerns information relating to an identified or identifiable living individual – personal data.
+This might include names, addresses, dates of birth, photos, fees paid, NI number, religious beliefs, nationality, performance appraisals and so on.
+Included is any data which is in, or is likely to come into, the possession of the data controller, i.e. Queen Mary University of London and its employees, relating to individuals.
 It includes any expression of opinion about the individual and any indication of the intentions of Queen Mary, its staff or any other person in respect of the individual.
+Queen Mary University of London is a data controller in terms of Article 4 of the U.K. General Data Protection Regulation (GDPR).
 Please see the glossary for more explanations of terms.

-Staff should familiarise themselves with Queen Mary's Data Protection Policy and its appendix of guidelines.
+Staff should familiarise themselves with Queen Mary's Data Protection Policy [PDF 264KB] and its appendix of guidelines.

 How Queen Mary uses your personal data

-Some of the personal information processed by Queen Mary is classed as "sensitive" data under the DPA (for example ethnic origin, criminal records, health records, etc).
+Some of the personal information processed by Queen Mary is classed as "special category" data under the GDPR (for example ethnicity, health records, etc).
 If you give Queen Mary any information regarding a disability or learning difficulty it may be passed to any member of Queen Mary who requires it in order to ensure appropriate arrangements for teaching, examination or other facilities, unless you explicitly object.

-If Queen Mary processes your personal data you have a right to know what is held, for what purposes and to a copy of this data, on payment of the appropriate fee, by making a data subject access request.
-Queen Mary will not usually release information to third parties, including family members, without your consent.
+Data protection legislation affords a number of rights to data subjects.
+If Queen Mary processes your personal data you have a right to know what is held, for what purposes and to a copy of this data by making a data subject access request.
+Queen Mary will not usually release information to third parties, including family members, without your consent unless required or allowed by law.
 For further details please see the Information Commissioner's guidance.

-Members of staff who receive any requests for personal information should advise the Records & Information Compliance Manager.
+Members of staff who receive any requests for personal information or attempting to exercise other rights under the GDPR should advise the Records & Information Compliance Manager.
 It is especially important to note that third party requests must be made in writing and properly authorised to ensure that the request is legitimate.
-If you are contacted by a third party such as the police you are under no obligation to provide any information unless the enquirer is in possession of a valid court order/warrant.
+If you are contacted by a third party such as the police, you are under no obligation to provide any information unless the enquirer is in possession of a valid court order/warrant.
 The Records & Information Compliance Manager will advise.

-Visitors to our website should also view the Privacy Notice.
+Visitors to our website should also view the relevant Privacy Notice.